-RF designed the experiment, performed observations, analysis, and prepared the manuscript.
-CP, FC and SL designed the 30 experiment and performed observations.
-MM and SO performed observations and analysis. , KH and AK performed analysis.
+Author contributions.
+RF designed the experiment, performed observations and analysis, and prepared the paper.
+CP, FC and SL designed the experiment and performed observations.
+MM and SO performed observations and analysis.
+KH and AK performed analysis.

-Competing Interests
+Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgements

-The authors acknowledge funding from Public Safety Canada and Natural Resources Canada and field data acquisition by Dr. Brigitte Leblon, Dr. Armand Laroque and Ms. Melanie Poirier.
-The authors thank Dr. Najib Djamai, Dr. Robert Fraser and Ms. Morgan Macfarlane-Winchester and two anonymous external reviewers for reviewing the manuscript.
+Acknowledgements.
+The authors acknowledge funding from Public Safety Canada and Natural Resources Canada and field data acquisition by Brigitte Leblon, Armand Laroque and Melanie Poirier.
+The authors thank Najib Djamai, Robert Fraser and Morgan Macfarlane-Winchester and the two anonymous external reviewers for reviewing the paper.